TRY OUR FREE APP

 12. Round character

-The round character has a full backstory (though not always revealed in the narrative), complex emotions, and realistic motivations for what they do.
+The round character has a full backstory (though not always revealed in the narrative), complex emotions, and realistic reasons for doing what they do.
 This doesn’t necessarily mean they’re a good person — indeed, many of the best round characters are deeply flawed.
 But you should still be interested and excited to follow their arc because you can never be quite sure where they’ll be led or how they’ll change.
 Needless to say, the vast majority of great protagonists are not only dynamic but also round.

 Round examples: Amy Dunne, Atticus Finch, Humbert Humbert, Randle McMurphy, Michael Corleone